Redefining Technology

 Internal R&D

-Conduct pilot projects to evaluate the effectiveness of selected AI solutions, measuring performance against defined KPIs to refine the approach before full-scale deployment, ensuring alignment with Energy AI ISO 42001 objectives.
+Conduct pilot projects to evaluate the effectiveness of selected AI solutions, measuring performance against defined KPIs to refine the approach prior to full-scale deployment, ensuring alignment with Energy AI ISO 42001 objectives.

 Cloud Platform